SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Ticketing_Gateway.md

 # Generic Ticketing Gateway

-This is a DataMiner driver that allows for the polling of tickets created in the **DataMiner Ticketing App** for a given ticketing domain.
-This driver is generic so that any custom column is able to be retrieved from the configured domain.
+This is a DataMiner connector that allows for the polling of tickets created in the **DataMiner Ticketing App** for a given ticketing domain.
+This connector is generic so that any custom column is able to be retrieved from the configured domain.

 About